Knee arthroscopyA surgical procedure to identify and treat conditions affecting your knee

-	How long does it take to recover, and will I be in pain following the surgery?
+How long does it take to recover, and will I be in pain following knee surgery?

 You should expect your knee to be swollen and sore to begin with, but this should ease over time and your Consultant will explain about managing pain control following your procedure.

 It is usually possible to return to light activities within a couple of weeks of your procedure, but this will be dependent on the extent of the operation.
 It can take up to six months before you can take part in sports again.